DAIRY - CHEESE | FRENCH CHEESES AND REGIONS |

 416297

-Sénerac is a small farmhouse tomme cheese made from raw Cantal cow's milk, produced according to an age-old tradition in wooden sheaves.
-It is made from milk from pastures at an altitude of over a thousand metres, in the heart of the Parc Naturel des Volcans d'Auvergne, offering an authentic experience of the Auvergne region.
-Under a buttercup rind, the tomme reveals an ivory-coloured paste with a melting texture, offering a complex fruity and floral taste, long on the palate, neither bitter nor acidic.
-Each tomme, the fruit of ancestral know-how, is turned and rubbed by hand every week and carefully matured for 3 to 5 months in natural stone underground cellars.
-This traditional production and maturing process, certified "IFS supérieur", allows the cheese to develop a highly varied range of aromas: floral and fruity aromas in spring, notes of blueberries and mushrooms in autumn.
-Thanks to its small size, the cheese is less likely to spoil or dry out.
-Sénerac can be enjoyed as an aperitif or at the end of a meal, and can also be eaten in pieces with whisky, fondue or raclette.
-A practical tip is to cut the first slice by removing the part of the rind showing the cow's head, then cut the cheese horizontally.
-This creates a cylindrical surface ideal for making fine shavings with a truffle or cheese grater, adding a touch of elegance and flavour to your salads, gratins or other gourmet dishes.
-To optimise its keeping qualities, we recommend that you wrap the opened Sénerac in cellophane and keep it in a cool place for a maximum of 4 months.
-Sénerac was awarded the "Épicures d'Or" prize in 2023 and the "Best Of 2023" by Gourmet Sélection.
+Sénerac is a small farmhouse tomme cheese made from raw cow's milk from Cantal, produced according to an ancestral tradition in wooden vats.
+It is made from milk from pastures located at an altitude of over 1,000 metres, in the heart of the Auvergne Volcanoes Natural Park, offering an authentic taste of the Auvergne region.
+Beneath a golden rind, the tomme reveals an ivory-coloured paste with a melt-in-the-mouth texture, offering a complex fruity and floral taste that lingers on the palate, without being bitter or acidic.
+Each tomme, the fruit of ancestral know-how, is turned and rubbed by hand every week and carefully matured for 3 to 5 months in underground natural stone cellars.
+This artisanal production and maturing process, certified "IFS supérieur", allows the cheese to develop a wide range of aromas: floral and fruity in spring, with notes of blueberries and mushrooms in autumn.
+Its small size helps to limit losses and drying out.
+Sénerac is enjoyed as an aperitif or at the end of a meal, and can also be eaten in pieces with whisky, fondue or raclette.
+A handy tip is to cut the first slice by removing the part of the rind with the cow's head on it, then cut the cheese horizontally.
+This creates a cylindrical surface that is ideal for making fine shavings using a truffle or cheese grater or a girolle, adding a touch of elegance and flavour to your salads, gratins or other gourmet dishes.
+To optimise its storage, it is recommended to cover the opened Sénerac with cling film and keep it in a cool place for up to 4 months.
+Sénerac received the "Épicures d'Or" 2023 award and the "Best Of 2023" award from Gourmet Sélection.

 Location in store: Atelier BOF